zj6882917/aakinshin.net/en/_posts/dotnet/stopwatch.md

 > The invariant TSC will run at a constant rate in all ACPI P-, C-. and T-states.
 This is the architectural behavior moving forward.
 On processors with invariant TSC support, the OS may use the TSC for wall clock timer services (instead of ACPI or HPET timers).

-You can check which kind of `TSC` do you have with help of the [CPUID](https://en.wikipedia.org/wiki/CPUID) opcode.
+You can check which kind of `TSC` do you have with the help of the [CPUID](https://en.wikipedia.org/wiki/CPUID) opcode.
 For example, processors support for invariant TSC is indicated by `CPUID.80000007H:EDX[8]` (the manual, Vol. 2A 3-190, Table 3-17).

 On Windows, you can also check it via the [Coreinfo](https://technet.microsoft.com/en-us/sysinternals/cc835722) utility: